sudsfsp/assignment-project/README.md

 **Read Dataset:**

  -  After unzip dataset.zip file in working directory with help of unzip () function, You will see a dataset folder and there are many files are available but our aim is merge testing and training text files so we choose train and test folder for performing our operation.
  - I have read text data with the help fread () function (data.table package) because it’s fast to read big dataset.
  - Read x_train, subject_train, y_train text files from training folder and assign into xtrain and subjectID, activityId object respectivily.
  - Read  x_test, subject_test, y_test text files from testing folder and assign into xtes and subjectID, activityId object respectivily.
+ - Original information of all text files , See Codebook.md

 **Merge Dataset:**